elixir-europe/rdmkit/pages/your_tasks/machine_actionability.md

   * {% tool "data-catalog-vocabulary" %} is an RDF vocabulary designed to facilitate interoperability between data catalogs published on the Web.
   * [Investigation-Study-Assay (ISA) model](https://isa-tools.org/isa-api/content/isamodel.html#) was originally designed for describing multi-omics experiments in Life Sciences.
   * The [DAta Tag Suite (DATS)](https://github.com/datatagsuite) is a data description model designed and produced to describe datasets and associated metadata in a number of data deposition repositories.
-  * The [OME Data Model](https://docs.openmicroscopy.org/ome-model/latest/) is a specification for storing and exchanging data on biological imaging.
+  * The {% tool "ome-data-model-and-file-formats" %} is a specification for storing and exchanging data on biological imaging.

 * The [W3C](https://www.w3.org/) consortium has formalised a universal abstract data model to potentially establish relationships among any resource available on the web (people, places, web pages, events, abstract concepts, etc.) called [Resource Description Framework (RDF)](https://www.w3.org/TR/rdf-concepts/#section-Introduction).
 This universal abstract data model allows us to describe relationships between multiple resources encoded in different formats, following different standards and stored in different locations/servers on the internet.